jsanahuja/php-peer-server/README.md

 > `hangup(callId)` notifies that the call was closed

 Also the error events:

+> `join_alreadyin` notifies you can't join the room because you're already in.

+> `join_wrongpass` notifies you can't join the room because the password provided is wrong.

 > `join_full` notifies you can't join the room because it is full.